TruenoDB/benchmark/datasets/README.md

 ## Trueno

-Scrips and guidelines to import the data sets into Trueno are provided.
+Scripts and guidelines to import the data sets into Trueno are provided.

 ## SNAP (Stanford Large Dataset Collection)